makerplane/canfix-spec/src/intro.rst

 The specifications and protocols are primarily geared toward the Experimental Amateur Built (E-AB) aircraft community.
-Keeping the specification open and free allows airplane builders to create their own devices and write their own software that will be able to communicate with other devices without need to pay for specifications or licenses.
+Keeping the specification open and free allows aircraft builders to create their own devices and write their own software that will be able to communicate with other devices without need to pay for specifications or licenses.
 It also encourages collaboration in the development and improvement of the protocols themselves.